esa/SpOC2/Wormhole Transportation Network/wormhole_description.md

 - To decode the information from a decision vector `x` into a summary printed on screen, call the `.pretty(x)` method.

-- Basic plots for solution visualisation purposes can be obtained by calling the `.plot(x)` method of the UDP (`x` is a chromosome).
+- Basic plots for solution visualisation purposes can be obtained by calling the `.plot(x)` method of the UDP.

-- An example chromosome is provided in the source code and can be evaluated by using the `.example()` method of the UDP.
-Please note that this solution corresponds to a minimal working example and should not be taken as a baseline for what the winning score should be.
+- A [NumPy array containing an example chromosome](https://api.optimize.esa.int/data/spoc2/wormholes/example.npy) can be uncompressed with the `.example()` method of the UDP and passed to the `fitness()` function for evaluation.
+Please note that this solution corresponds to a minimal working example and should not be taken as a baseline for what a competitive score should be.

 - For any decision vector `x`, the vector containing the fitness value and the equality and inequality constraint violations can be retrieved by using the `.fitness()` method of the UDP.